IMMEDIATE AVAILABILITY!

 877-545-7196

-BLOG > March 2019 > Bomb Cyclone Hits Colorado w/ Power Outages
+BLOG > March 2019 > Bomb Cyclone Hits Colorado Causing Power Outages

-A bomb cyclone, or a weather bomb, is a mid-altitude cyclone.
-When it occurs, the storm experiences an extreme drop in atmospheric pressure.
+A bomb cyclone, a term coined in the 1980s, is a mid-altitude cyclone with extreme cold temperatures.
+When it occurs, the storm experiences a massive drop in atmospheric pressure.
 It must drop by at least 24 millibars of pressure within a 24-hour period of time.
 This drop in atmospheric pressure is called cyclogenesis.

 The National Oceanic and Atmospheric Administration (NOAH) maintains that a bomb cyclone occurs when a cold air mass collides with a warm air mass.
 A bomb cyclone can contain hurricane force winds, rain turning to freezing rain, heavy snow, and flooding as the snow melts.